 The key is to find ways to minimise losses and identify things that may block link building as well as the strategies you need in order to overcome them.
 In this article, we’ll discuss the most common link blockers in digital marketing, specifically as it relates to content-driven projects such as whitepapers, guides, and infographics.

 It’s important to keep in mind that every project will have a few unforeseen obstacles, however, if you identify them on the front end, you’ll be able to get ahead of the problem.
-While every industry and business is different, most content-driven link building processes require the team to know two important things.
-The first thing they need to know is what link building blockers exist and how they can factor these blockers into their plan.
+While every industry and business is different, most content-driven link-building processes require the team to know two important things.
+The first thing they need to know is what link-building blockers exist and how they can factor these blockers into their plan.

 The second thing they should know is which blockers are the most common.
 For example, your digital team may be wondering whether or not your content idea will work and if the execution will look good.
 Your legal team may be concerned about any possible legal risks the content may pose and if you have the right to publish it.
 Your brand team may be concerned about how your content adheres to your company’s tone of voice.

-Your UX and design team may wonder if you provide a uniformed user experience.
+Your UX and design team may wonder if you provide a uniform user experience.
 If you have a copywriting and blogging team, they may be concerned about your tone of voice, the freshness of the content, duplicate content, outreach, and GDPR, or General Data Protection Regulation.
 Also, your web development team may raise questions about the limitations of your CMS and if there is a backlog of any kind that could possibly delay your content from going live.

 Let’s say that you hire a professional SEO agency to help you with your next project.
 Let’s assume that you are enlisting their help with producing content that is able to drive more links, get more coverage, and produce a significant amount of brand awareness.
 In this case, you have all of the keyword and technical fundamentals completely covered by your in-house team.
 So this would mean that their main job is to check and validate your SEO roadmap, as opposed to writing everything completely from scratch.
 This also means that the company will be able to get started pretty quickly with your content strategy, the production, and all of the outreach.